Local in time solution to Kolmogorov's two-equation model of turbulence: Introduction

 \section{Introduction}

 Firstly, we will provide a short introduction to turbulence modeling.
-We introduce an idea behind RANS (Reynolds Averaged Navier Stokes, see \cite{WILCOX}, \cite{RANS4}, \cite{RANS7}, \cite{TurbMod}). and explain necessity of incorporating additional equations to model of turbulence.
-Next, we will introduce Kolmogorov's two equation model and it's connection to currently used turbulence models.
+We introduce an idea behind RANS (Reynolds Averaged Navier Stokes, see \cite{WILCOX}, \cite{RANS4}, \cite{RANS7}, \cite{TurbMod}) and explain the necessity of incorporating additional equations to model turbulence.
+Next, we will introduce Kolmogorov's two equation model and its connection to currently used turbulence models.

-Turbulent flow is a fluid motion characterized by rapid changes in velocity and pressure of a fluid.
-These fluctuations cause difficulties mainly in finding solutions using numerical methods, which require dense mesh and very short time steps to properly reproduce turbulent flow.
-Additionally, turbulences appear to be self-similar and display chaotic behavior.
+Turbulent flow is a fluid motion characterized by rapid changes in velocity and pressure.
+These fluctuations cause difficulties mainly in finding solutions using numerical methods, which require dense mesh and very short time steps to properly reproduce the turbulent flow.
+Additionally, turbulences appear to be self-similar and display a chaotic behaviour.
 This bolster a need for precise simulations.

-The simplest idea that would decrease fluctuations of solutions is to consider average value of velocity and pressure.
-This is the case in RANS, where an average is taken with respect to the time.
-Now let us decompose the velocity $v$ and \m{pressure $p$:}
+The simplest idea that would decrease the apparent fluctuations of solutions is to consider the average value of the velocity and of the pressure.
+This is the case in RANS, where the average is taken with respect to the time.
+Now, let us decompose the velocity $v$ and \m{pressure $p$:}

 where $\overline{v}$, $\overline{p}$ are time-averaged values and $\widetilde{v}$, $\widetilde{p}$ are fluctuations.
-Now we substitute the decomposed functions to Navier Stokes system and we get(for details see chapter 2 of \cite{WILCOX}).
+We substitute the decomposed functions into the Navier Stokes system and we get (for details see chapter 2 of \cite{WILCOX}).